SpaceX wants revisions to federal rural grant program that has awarded it $733 million

 Now SpaceX wants BEAD to ease some of its requirements, and wants these grant funds upfront.

 I say, this whole BEAD program is a waste of taxpayer money and a perfect example of crony capitalism.
 I’m glad Trump cut it in half, but that wasn’t good enough.
 It should be shut down entirely.
-SpaceX doesn’t this handout.
+SpaceX doesn’t need this handout.
 It is making money hand-over-fist on its own.

 On Christmas Eve 1968 three Americans became the first humans to visit another world.
 What they did to celebrate was unexpected and profound, and will be remembered throughout all human history.
 Genesis: the Story of Apollo 8, Robert Zimmerman's classic history of humanity's first journey to another world, tells that story, and it is now available as both an ebook and an audiobook, both with a foreword by Valerie Anders and a new introduction by Robert Zimmerman.